umutberkbilgic/Platform/README.md

-﻿<h1>Game project for CS319 (ALPHA 2)</h1>
+﻿<h1>Game project for CS319 - Master</h1>

-This is the alpha 2 branch.
-See initial commit to check out changes from alpha 1 (unstable)

-<p>Java implementation of a retro-style platformer game.
+<p>Java implementation of a retro-style platformer game. </p>

-Play through levels and create your own levels using the "Level Maker". </p>
+IMPORTANT: The main source code for this project is contained in the "beta" folder as other folders are either there for test or other side documents.

   Space Out is retro style sci-fi platformer game that anybody can use to "space out" from their boring life.
 It is implemented using Java.
 The game contains three distinct worlds each equipped with